← Back to Blogs

 For now, let’s consider a simpler example with numerical representations of words - also called word vectors.
 In the following image, you can see the words “Wolf” and “Dog” close to each other because dogs are direct descendants of wolves.
 Close to the dog, you can see the word “Cat,” which is similar to the word “Dog” because both are animals that are also common pets.
 But further away, on the right-hand side, you can see words that represent fruit, such as “Apple” or “Banana”, which are close to each other but further away from the animal terms.

-Vector embeddings allow us to find and retrieve similar objects from the vector database by searching for objects that are close to each other in the vector space, which is called vector search, similarity search, or semantic search.
+Vector embeddings allow us to find and retrieve similar objects by searching for objects that are close to each other in the vector space.
+This concept is called vector search, similarity search, or semantic search.

 Similarly to how we can find similar vectors for the word "Dog", we can find similar vectors to a search query.
 For example, to find words similar to the word “Kitten”, we can generate a vector embedding for this query term - also called a query vector - and retrieve all its nearest neighbors, such as the word “Cat”, as illustrated below.